AdobeDocs/marketo-learn.en/help/cross-channel-marketing/seo-and-ppc-learn.md

 ---
-title: Learning about optimizing your SEO efforts with Marketo
+title: Learn about optimizing your SEO efforts with Marketo
 description: Is your website getting lost in hundreds of search results?
 Learn how to increase your brand visibility by improving your SEO and PPC strategies.
 role: User
 level: Beginner